Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 For outbound mappings the properties are slightly different.
 Most important are the properties:
 1. `filterOutbound`: The Filter Outbound can contain one fragment name to associate a mapping to a Cumulocity MEAO.
-If the Cumulocity MEAO contains this fragment, the maping is applied.
+If the Cumulocity MEAO contains this fragment, the mapping is applied.
 2. `publishTopic`: MQTT topic to publish outbound messages to.